Price

 (all taxes and fees included)

-Join us on our first-ever Cook the Farm trip beyond Sicily!
-This 10-day immersive research trip to the other Italian island explores the food landscapes of rural Sardinia.
 Want to help shape the future of Cook the Farm?
 Here’s your chance to get on board from the ground up.
 Our pilot program will take you to the core of Sardinia to listen, learn, and participate in unique food experiences.
 In collaboration with Sinnos Formaggi, a rural micro creamery in Gergei, we will take a deep dive into the pastoral history of Sardinia.

 Rooted in the Cook the Farm approach, we will spend time in the fields, kitchens, and workshops of the people who continue to live by the rhythms of the land.
 Throughout this 10-day adventure, you’ll learn to make cheeses and pastas by hand, forage wild greens, share meals with shepherds, and engage in deep conversations with producers whose knowledge is woven into the island’s soil.